 CCTV cameras become solid evidence against crimes as it shows how, when and where the crimes were done.
-Face recognition software has greatly helped investigators in criminal recognition, there have been many cases in which a criminal’s face was recognised and posters were put to find the criminal and many were sentenced due to it.
+Face recognition software has greatly helped investigators in criminal recognition, there have been many cases in which a criminal’s face was recognized and posters were put up to find the criminal and many were sentenced due to it.

 How is CCTV surveillance a bane for women?

 CCTV footage can also be put in front of a court as evidence of the suspect and would help to punish a culprit for his crime, bringing a sense of justice to the innocent.

 Now we all know what advantages CCTV surveillance provides and how safe and secure CCTV surveillance can be for women.
 But is cctv surveillance actually as safe as it sounds?